 4. Pencil and a Car Battery

 If you don’t want to make sparks with your jumper cables, try this instead.
 Carve down two ends of a pencil until the lead is exposed, then attach your jumper cables to both ends of the pencil, making sure the jumper cables are touching the lead.
-Place the pencil on your kindling, then attach the other ends of the jumper cables to your car battery.
-Soon, the pencil will heat up and set your kindling on fire.
+Place the pencil on your tinder, then attach the other ends of the jumper cables to your car battery.
+Soon, the pencil will heat up and set your tinder on fire.

 5. D Batteries and a Cell Phone Cord